Santhosh-Analytics/Copper-Pricing-lead-conversion-PredictiveModeling-/README.md

 ## Outcome:

-    Tech Stack: Python, Streamlit, Docker, XGBoost, Git, GitHub
+1.Tech Stack: Python, Streamlit, Docker, XGBoost, Git, GitHub

-    Developed a dual-purpose ML system for industrial sales optimization: regression for copper price prediction and classification for lead conversion.
+1.Developed a dual-purpose ML system for industrial sales optimization: regression for copper price prediction and classification for lead conversion.

-    Achieved 0.96/0.99 accuracy and 0.97/0.99 F1-score (classification); 0.94/0.95 R² and RMSE of 24.23/22.43 (regression).
+1.Achieved 0.96/0.99 accuracy and 0.97/0.99 F1-score (classification); 0.94/0.95 R² and RMSE of 24.23/22.43 (regression).

-    Engineered 12 domain-specific features and addressed a 1:4 class imbalance using SMOTETomek, improving minority class recall.
+1.Engineered 12 domain-specific features and addressed a 1:4 class imbalance using SMOTETomek, improving minority class recall.

-    Deployed real-time prediction app with Streamlit and Docker, enabling interactive inference for copper pricing and lead conversion scoring.
+1.Deployed real-time prediction app with Streamlit and Docker, enabling interactive inference for copper pricing and lead conversion scoring.

-    Reduced pricing decision time from 2 hours to 2 minutes, significantly improving operational efficiency.
+1.Reduced pricing decision time from 2 hours to 2 minutes, significantly improving operational efficiency.

 ## Data Source